User Community Service Desk Downloads

 If you have the publishing permission, you can skip this step.

 To move the task to this step, in the action dropdown select Submit for approval.
-The status in the Task detail tab changes to Waiting for approval.
+The task status changes to Waiting for approval.

 If you need to make additional changes, you can revert to the previous step by selecting Back to In Progress in the dropdown menu.